lvoz2/AT2/README.md

 Currently, the list is:

-* Nothing.
-I haven't actually built a working framework yet (but I am close)
+* A health bar, but I haven't finished of attacking yet so it will always be 100%